 6. What compensation is offered to mesothelioma patients?

 The typical settlement for mesothelioma cases ranges from $1 million to $1.4 million.
-The verdict in a mesothelioma trial often ranges from $5 million to $11.4 million.
-Under federal tax laws, financial recompense from settlement awards is typically not taxable.
+A mesothelioma trial verdict frequently falls between $5 million and $11.4 million.
+Financial compensation from settlement awards is normally not taxable under federal tax laws.

 7. Does everyone who has mesothelioma receive compensation?

 Mesothelioma settlements are used to end most cases.
-This happens when producers of asbestos-based products consent to provide a mesothelioma patient a lump sum settlement in exchange for settling the claim before it goes to trial.
+This occurs when manufacturers of products containing asbestos agree to pay a mesothelioma patient a lump sum settlement in exchange for resolving the case prior to trial.

-8. How long does it take for a mesothelioma case to be resolved?
+8. How long does it take to settle a mesothelioma case?

 9. What is the largest settlement for mesothelioma?

-In the United States, Simmons Hanly Conroy has won verdicts and settlements totaling more than $8.9 billion in asbestos cases, including the biggest mesothelioma verdict against a single defendant.
+In asbestos lawsuits in the US, Simmons Hanly Conroy has obtained judgements and settlements totaling more than $8.9 billion, including the largest verdict for mesothelioma against a single defendant.

 10. Are mesothelioma cases subject to time limits?